On the minimal spectral radii of skew-reciprocal integer matrices: Skew-reciprocity and minimal spectral radii

 \subsubsection{The case of even~$g$}

-We note that the above proof does not work for even~$g$: if~$g$ is even, then the polynomial~$t^{2g}-t^{g}-1$ is not skew-reciprocal.
-Indeed, for even~$g$ and a negative constant coefficient, there can be no middle coefficient by Lemma~\ref{srec_constraints}.
+We note that the above proof does not work for even~$g$: if~$g$ is even, then the polynomial~$t^{2g}-t^{g}-1$ is not skew-reciprocal, as noted in Example~\ref{example}.
 We instead have the following minimisers.

 \begin{prop} Let~$g\ge2$ even.
 Among all skew-reciprocal nonnegative irreducible matrices~$A\in\mathrm{GL}_{2g}(\mathbb{Z})$, the minimal spectral radius~$>1$ is realised by the largest root~$\lambda_{2g}$ of the polynomial~$t^{2g}-t^{g+1}-t^{g-1}-1$. \end{prop}